 Table 1 gives the flow rate and the friction head loss for water being moved through a pipe at a typical velocity of 10 ft /s.
 I have chosen 10 ft/s as a target velocity because it is not too large which would create allot of friction and not too small which would slow things down.
 If the velocity is less, then the friction loss will be less and if the velocity is higher the loss will be greater than is shown in Table 1.
 For the suction side of the pump, it is desirable to be more conservative and size pipes for a lower velocity, for example between 4 and 7 feet/second.
 This is why you normally see a bigger pipe size on the suction side of the pump than on the discharge.
 A rule of thumb is to make the suction pipe the same size or one size larger than the suction connection.

 Why bother with velocity, isn’t flow rate enough information to describe fluid movement through a system.
 It depends how complicated your system is, if the discharge pipe has a constant diameter then the velocity though out will be the same.
 Then if you know the flow rate, based on the friction loss tables, you can calculate the friction loss with the flow rate only.
 If the discharge pipe diameter changes then the velocity will change for the same flow rate and a higher or lower velocity means a higher or lower friction loss in that portion of the system.You will then have to use the velocity to calculate the friction head loss in this part of the pipe.
-You can find a velocity calculator here http://www.pumpfundamentals.com/applets.htm#applets4
+You can find a web app velocity calculator here https://www.pumpfundamentals.com/web-apps.htm

 For those of you who would like to do your own velocity calculations, you can download the formulas and a sample calculation here.

 Those who would like to do pipe friction calculations can download an example here.

 A web app for pipe friction loss is available here https://www.pumpfundamentals.com/web-apps.htm

 The performance or characteristic curve of the pump